maraudrone/PSkokybe/README.md

 # Weather

-Explore weather information with Weather, a Ruby command-line tool that leverages the OpenWeatherMap API to fetch and present current weather data, forecasts, and city information.
+A Ruby command-line tool that leverages the OpenWeatherMap API to fetch and present current weather data, forecasts, and city information.

 ## Prerequisites